xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 Audio
 =====

-Learn how to turn audio into text or text into audio with Xinference.
+Learn how to turn audio into text, text into audio, or audio into speaker embeddings with Xinference.

 Introduction
 ==================

-The Audio API provides three methods for interacting with audio:
+The Audio API provides four methods for interacting with audio:

 * The transcriptions endpoint transcribes audio into the input language.
 * The translations endpoint translates audio into English.
 * The speech endpoint generates audio from the input text.
+* The embeddings endpoint extracts a speaker embedding from an audio file.

 .. list-table::